Portsmouth Direct line: Schemes in 1846

 The formation of the London Brighton and South Coast Railway shifted the supportive relations with the LSWR.
 Negotiations had taken place between the LSWR and the London and Brighton Railway, and the London and Croydon Railway had attributed bad faith to the LSWR.
 These feelings were carried into the LBSCR, and marked tension now existed between the LSWR and the LBSCR.

 In Parliament, the Guildford, Chichester, Portsmouth and Fareham proposal was considerably reduced in scope and became the Guildford Extension and Portsmouth & Fareham Railway.
-Its Act of 27 July 1846 only authorised disconnected sections from Guildford to Godalming and from Fareham to Portsea Junction.
+Its act, the Guildford Extension and Portsmouth and Fareham Railway Act 1846 (9 & 10 Vict. c. cclii) of 27 July only authorised disconnected sections from Guildford to Godalming and from Fareham to Portsea Junction.
 At Godalming it would form a junction with the intended Direct London and Portsmouth Railway.
-The Act also included the power to purchase the Guildford Junction Railway and operate it as a continuous line from the LSWR at Woking to Godalming and then use running powers over the planned Direct London and Portsmouth Railway.
-The LSWR was authorised to acquire the company in the same Act of 1846 and exercised that right by the LSWR Act of 9 July 1847.
+The act also included the power to purchase the Guildford Junction Railway and operate it as a continuous line from the LSWR at Woking to Godalming and then use running powers over the planned Direct London and Portsmouth Railway.
+The LSWR was authorised to acquire the company in the same act of 1846 and exercised that right by the London and South Western Railway (Portsmouth Extension and Godalming Deviation) Act 1847 (10 & 11 Vict. c. cxlv) of 9 July.

 The Guildford to Godalming section (now part of the LSWR) opened on 15 October 1849, after a delay when the tunnel at Guildford partly collapsed.
 The line closed again from 22 to 24 October 1849 from the same cause.

 Direct London and Portsmouth Railway

-The Direct London and Portsmouth Railway line was authorised on 26 June 1846, to run from Epsom via Godalming to a Portsmouth terminus.
-For a time this seemed to be a future Portsmouth main line, but in 1847 it submitted a further Bill proposing to sell its line to the LBSCR.
-By this time Parliament had become hostile to railway schemes floated simply to sell on to existing lines, and the Bill was thrown out.
+The Direct London and Portsmouth Railway line was authorised by the Direct London and Portsmouth Railway Act 1846 (9 & 10 Vict. c. lxxxiii) on 26 June 1846, to run from Epsom via Godalming to a Portsmouth terminus.
+For a time this seemed to be a future Portsmouth main line, but in 1847 it submitted a further bill proposing to sell its line to the LBSCR.
+By this time Parliament had become hostile to railway schemes floated simply to sell on to existing lines, and the bill was thrown out.
 This had the immediate effect of killing off the Direct London and Portsmouth company.